hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ---
 # Introduction

-The HPE GreenLake for Private Cloud Enterprise: bare metal (BMaaS) service offering enables you to create a dedicated compute instances deployed on a physical IT infrastructure facilitating on-demand scalability, convenience, and agility as a cloud service.
+The HPE GreenLake for Private Cloud Enterprise: bare metal (BMaaS) service offering enables you to create dedicated compute instances deployed on a physical IT infrastructure facilitating on-demand scalability, convenience, and agility as a cloud service.
 Using BMaaS, you can create compute-instances provisioned with specific operating systems, network connections, one or more public SSH keys, and optional network-attached storage volumes.
 The service can be accessed via GUI as well as via public APIs, enabling developers to use an Infrastructure-as-Code tool to build, change, and manage infrastructure in a consistent and repeatable way.

 ## HPE GreenLake Terraform Provider

 The HPE GreenLake Terraform provider hpegl by HPE GreenLake provides Infrastructure-as-Code support for HPE GreenLake Cloud Services.
-Using the hpegl Terraform provider you can automate the management of your infrastructure.
-You can provision OS on bare metal, spin Virtual Machines and bring up a Kubernetes cluster starting right from bare metal all the way up in the stack to desired configurations and applications.
+Using the hpegl Terraform provider, you can automate the management of your infrastructure.
+You can provision OS on bare metal, spin Virtual Machines and bring up a Kubernetes cluster, starting right from bare metal all the way up in the stack to desired configurations and applications.

 In this blog post, I will walk you through the steps required to use the HPE GreenLake Terraform Provider to deploy and further manage bare metal compute instances.